rHomelab/LabBot-Cogs/README.md

 ### Quotes

-This cog will allow members to add quotes to the quotes channel easily
+This cog will allow members to add quotes to the quotes channel easily.

 ## License